aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageactivexcontrol/_index.md

 ```

-Gets and sets how to display the picture.
+how to display the picture.

 **Returns:**
 int